Snea Thinsan: Political activities and human rights

 Thinsan has actively been engaging in Thai politics and human rights activities as Dr. Piangdin Rakthai.
 He appeared in public for the first time as Dr. Piangdin Rakthai via the online radio called RedUDD in April 2011.
 In 2012, he co-founded the Thai People's Revolutionary University for Democracy (or People's University or มหาวิทยาลัยประชาชน) on February 18, 2012, and the Thai Alliance for Human Rights (TAHR), which was registered with the State of California on June 28, 2012.

-Thinsan offers his insightful political analyses and views in polite and constructive ways, which are rare in heated discussions during the over-a-decade-long political conflicts in Thailand through his program called Chuan Kid Chuan Lui.
+Thinsan is notable for speaking in polite and constructive ways, this being rare in many Thai political discussions.
 Importantly, he has founded a peaceful revolution theory called Mod Daeng Lom Chang (Ants Toppling Elephant).
 He has encouraged Thai people to revolt peacefully against dictatorial military jura for true democracy.

 Thinsan is well known as an anti-monarchy political activist and has been charged with Article 112, or the Lese Majesty Law.
 He has been in exile in the United States and has also been among revolutionists associated with the Organization of FreeThais for Human Rights and Democracy (OFHD) led by the former Minister of Interior Charupong Ruangsuwan.